-WWE Rumors: Company Reportedly Considering Romance Angle Between Hall Of Famer & ‘Monday Night Raw’ Superstar
+WWE Rumors: Company Reportedly Considering Romance Angle Between Hall Of Famer & 'Monday Night Raw' Superstar

-On last week’s episode of WWE Monday Night Raw, Ric Flair was on the show to support his daughter, Charlotte Flair in her match against Lacey Evans.
-However, during the showdown, he and Evans seemingly bonded with each other.
-On last night’s program, Flair returned to help Evans defeat his daughter.
-According to Cageside Seats, this could be because they’re about to become an on-screen couple.
+On last week's episode of WWE's Monday Night Raw, Ric Flair made an appearance on the show to support his daughter, Charlotte Flair, in her match against Lacey Evans.
+However, during the showdown, he and Evans seemingly shared a bonding experience with each other.
+On last night's program, Flair returned to help Evans defeat his daughter.
+According to Cageside Seats, this could be because they're about to become an on-screen couple.

 Cageside Seats was following up on speculation that was put forward by Jim Ross last week.
 During an episode of his Grilling JR podcast, the legendary announcer claimed that WWE officials wanted to feature more romantic angles on the weekly television shows.
 Evans and Flair's prospective relationship angle could end up being one of several that's in the works.